MIDS-scaling-up/v2/week01/hw/Readme.md

 # Now exit from the container:
 exit
 ```
-More on the use of this beta container is [here](https://github.com/NVIDIA/nvidia-docker/wiki/NVIDIA-Container-Runtime-on-Jetson)
+More on the use of this container is [here](https://github.com/NVIDIA/nvidia-docker/wiki/NVIDIA-Container-Runtime-on-Jetson)

-Note that our own Docker images for the Jetsons are still available in the [docker hub](https://cloud.docker.com/u/w251/), e.g.  ```w251/cuda:tx2-4.3_b132``` and ```w251/cuda:dev-tx2-4.3_b132```.
-As the officially supported containers mature, we expect to sunset these; but for now, it looks like we'll be needing them.
+Note that our own old Docker images for the Jetsons are still available in the [docker hub](https://cloud.docker.com/u/w251/), e.g.  ```w251/cuda:tx2-4.3_b132``` and ```w251/cuda:dev-tx2-4.3_b132```.
+As the officially supported containers mature, we expect to sunset these; but for now, we'll keep them around just in case.
 We keep Dockerfiles for all of our containers [here](https://github.com/MIDS-scaling-up/v2/tree/master/backup) for your reference.

 We'll cover Docker during the in-class lab in more detail.